 When TV Was Actually Informative about Reality: Now "Reality TV" has little to do with "reality."
 Science was big news in the 50s and 60s, attracting film giants like Frank Capra (yes, that Academy Award winning Frank Capra) to produce four films for Bell Science Films featuring educator and science host Frank Baxter ("Dr. Research").
 Not only were these films informative but also prescient to today's climate crisis.

-“Man may be unwittingly changing the world's climate through the waste products of his civilization,” intoned Dr. Research.
+“Man may be unwittingly changing the world's climate through the waste products of his civilization,” warned Dr. Research.
 “Due to our release through factories and automobiles every year of more than 6 billion tons of carbon dioxide, which helps air absorb heat from the sun, our atmosphere seems to be getting warmer."

-The Blue Marble Report goes To Mt.
-Si High School (no link): The Editor of the BMR has been the keynote presenter on Earth Day at Mt.
-Si High School for the past five years.
+The Editor of the BMR has been the keynote presenter on Earth Day at Mt.
+Si High School for eight years.
 The entire Junior and Senior student body take their regular science period to participate in a discussion of climate change and sustainability.
-This year the focus was on "Planetary Boundaries" and getting ready for COP21 in Paris this coming December.
-Students were more receptive than ever thanks to thorough preparation by Andrew Rapin who heads up the Science Department.
+This year the focus was on "Planetary Boundaries."
+Climate Change is already happening.
+Global warming and subsequent changes in the climate are taught in science classes around the nation.
+Students often know more about the science than their parents.
+The inaction by parents and leaders scares them, and it should.
 Students wanted to know how they could get involved in getting the message out.
-They wanted older generations to pay attention and realize they and future generations will bare the brunt of their cynicism and inaction to prevent permanent and irreparable damage to the planet.
-The window of opportunity is closing quickly.
-The photo (left) shows the first of 6 classes held throughout the Earth Day annual event.
+Students want older generations to pay attention.
+Their children will pay the price of adult inaction to prevent permanent and irreparable damage to the planet.
+The window of opportunity is nearly shut.
+The photo (left) shows the first of 6 classes held throughout the annual Earth Day event.

 Photo credit: Doug Smith